 Dubai, like all emirates in the UAE, has its own Department of Naturalization and Residency, also known as the General Directorate of Residency and Foreign Affairs that handles immigration and visa issuance.
 Most of those already living in Dubai are not immigrants, but expats with a Dubai residence permit that grants them the right to live in the emirate.
 Residence visas are issued for a specific period of time and must be renewed every one, two or three years.

 Most immigrants come to work in Dubai and that is why the companies they work for will handle all visa proceedings.
-However, for those wanting to set up a company and obtain residency, our company formation agents in Dubai will help with all the procedures.
+However, for those wanting to set up a company and obtain residency, our company formation agents in Dubai will help with all the procedures, including for other emirates in UAE.

 We invite you to read below about the main ways in which you can immigrate to Dubai.
 Our local consultants can also help you open a company in Dubai which represents one of the easiest ways of relocating here.